DAY 19: Steady the breath. Steady the Mind

 TAKEAWAY: Releasing your unfinished business out into the world, even if its to a machine, is super helpful for your mental and physical health.

-Day 19 Action Task: For today’s action task your going to write a short letter or note to someone that you have “unfinished business” with.
+Day 19 Movement Task: For today’s action task your going to write a short letter or note to someone that you have “unfinished business” with.
 This letter can explain your side of the story, ask questions, apologize or even explain why you were hurt.
 You don’t have to send the letter, if you don’t want to, but maybe just writing it will help you to heal an old wound.

 #1) Ted Talk: Why You Should Define Your Fears Instead of Your Goals